 Remember white bread?
-Go back in time with my easy recipe.
+Go back in time with this easy recipe.
 I heat my milk & oil combo in the microwave for about a minute but you can do it on the stove.
 If you replace the oil with butter, add it to the milk before warming.
 The butter doesn’t have to be completely melted but should be very soft.
-To make sure bread is cooked, the internal temperature should be 190° F. Be sure to aerate your flour before measuring!
+Be sure to aerate your flour before measuring!

 - 2 cups all-purpose flour (or bread flour)

 - 2 teaspoons (1 packet/ 7 gms) instant yeast

 - 2 Tablespoons sugar (use 1 Tbsp. for less sweetness)

 - 1 teaspoon salt